ryancdickson/staging/docs/BR.md

 Effective 2025-03-15, the CA SHALL implement such a Linting process.

+Effective $DATE_2, the CA's Linting process SHOULD verify that each to-be-signed artifact conforms to the specific closed-world Certificate Profile (identified by its unique Profile Identifier) disclosed in Section 7.1 of the CA's published Certificate Policy and/or Certification Practice Statement, and SHOULD prevent the signing or issuance of any non-conforming Precertificate or Certificate.

+Effective $DATE_3, the CA's Linting process SHALL verify that each to-be-signed artifact conforms to the specific closed-world Certificate Profile (identified by its unique Profile Identifier) disclosed in Section 7.1 of the CA's published Certificate Policy and/or Certification Practice Statement.
+The CA SHALL NOT sign or issue any Certificate or Precertificate that violates the linting rules enforcing its applicable disclosed Certificate Profile.

 Methods used to produce a certificate containing the to-be-signed Certificate content include, but are not limited to:

 1. Sign the `tbsCertificate` with a "dummy" Private Key whose Public Key component is not certified by a Certificate that chains to a publicly-trusted CA Certificate; or